eputkonen/Bookmarklets/README.md

 companyONglassdoor.js
 - Search typed in or highlighted company name on Glassdoor

+companyONindeed.js
+- Search typed in or highlighted company name on Indeed (reviews)

 companyONlinkedin.js
 - Search typed in or highlighted company name on Linkedin